JonnyBeoulve/Question-Helper/README.md

 ## Programming

-React
-TypeScript
-C#
-.NET Core
+React, TypeScript, C#, .NET Core, and more.